open/close all folders

 - Zimos in Saints Row: The Third speaks with an AutoTuned electronic voice box.

-- Stern's Berzerk is likely the Ur Example for video games.
-It was either this game, or Midway's Video Game/Wizard of Wor; both were released the same year (1980).
+- Stern's Berzerk is likely the Ur-Example for video games.
+It was either this game, or Midway's Wizard Of Wor; both were released the same year (1980).